Judger0716/darkpool/README.md

 ### (3)["ERROR: manifest for hyperledger/fabric-orderer:latest not found: manifest unknown: manifest unknown"](https://blog.csdn.net/u010289909/article/details/115329957)

-This is caused by different version tags between local fabric components and those in manifest.Here is possible solution (Took fabric-orderer as an example):
+This is caused by different version tags between local fabric components and those in manifest.
+Here is possible solution (Took fabric-orderer as an example):

 1)Visit https://hub.docker.com/r/hyperledger/fabric-orderer to acquire the ideal version.